biasmv/pv/doc/mol.rst

   Returns an instance of :class:`mol.MolView` containing chains, residues and atoms which are in spatial proximity to *structure*.

   :param structure: :class:`mol.Mol` or :class:`mol.MolView` to which proximity is required.
+  :param options: An optional dictionary of options to control the behavior of selectWithin (see below)

+  **Options**

-  :param options: An optional dictionary of options to control the behavior of selectWithin.  **radius** sets the distance cutoff in Angstrom.
-The default radius is 4.   **matchResidues** whether to use residue matching mode.
+  - **radius** sets the distance cutoff in Angstrom.
+The default radius is 4.

+  - **matchResidues** whether to use residue matching mode.
 When set to true, all atom of a residue are included in result as soon as one atom is in proximity.

 .. function:: mol.Mol.residueSelect(predicate)